What Is Scapular Dyskinesis?

 Clinical Finding

-It is not a diagnosis in itself, but a clinical sign that points to dysfunction in the neuromuscular coordination of the shoulder girdle.
+It is not a diagnosis in itself, but a clinical sign pointing to dysfunction in shoulder-girdle neuromuscular coordination.

 High Prevalence

-Described with high frequency in athletes who perform overhead movements and in most patients with chronic shoulder pain in observational studies.
+Frequently described in overhead athletes and in most patients with chronic shoulder pain in observational studies.

 KIBLER CLASSIFICATION — TYPES OF SCAPULAR DYSKINESIS